speakez-llc/dotnetonlinux/content/post/total_recall_last_straw.md

 So, if you looked at Recall on its own and decided *that* was enough to motivate you to look at moving off of Windows altogether, this article will likely only reinforce that decision.
 It's to be expected that Microsoft will back-walk their happy talk and continue to move the goalposts, just as they did with "productivity scores" and Cortana.

 But the risks to both people's online identity _and_ personal safety are real.
-The brief except in the video below captures the essence of the very tangible risks that Recall presents to certain users.
+The brief excerpt in the video below captures the essence of the very tangible risks that Recall presents to certain users.

 {{< youtube2-small id="rvlEiLTrePo" yt_start="390" yt_end="427" >}}